Norman Powell: Championship run and breakout seasons (2017–2021)

 On October 8, 2017, Powell signed a four-year, $42 million contract extension with the Raptors.
 The deal, which started with the 2018–19 season, included a player option on the fourth year.

 On November 5, 2018, against the Utah Jazz, Powell partially dislocated his left shoulder joint, and was ruled out indefinitely.
 He returned to action on December 19 against the Indiana Pacers after missing 21 games.
 On January 6, 2019, he scored a season-high 23 points in a 121–105 win over the Pacers.
 On March 22, he had a career-high 11 rebounds in a 116–109 loss to the Oklahoma City Thunder.
 On April 7, he matched his season high with 23 points in a 117–109 overtime win over the Miami Heat.
 Powell won his first championship when the Raptors defeated the Golden State Warriors in the 2019 NBA Finals in six games.

 In 2019–20, Fred VanVleet became the starting shooting guard after Toronto lost Danny Green in free agency.
 Powell began the season scoring in double digits only once in the first seven games.
-On November 29, 2019, he scored 19 of his career-high 33 points in the third quarter in a 90–83 win over the Orlando Magic.
+On November 29, 2019, he scored 19 of his then career-high 33 points in the third quarter in a 90–83 win over the Orlando Magic.
 As a starter in December in place of an injured VanVleet, he scored 20 or more points in three straight contests for the first time in his career.
 Later in the month, Powell injured his shoulder against the Detroit Pistons, and was out for three weeks before returning in mid-January.
 On January 31, 2020, he fractured the fourth metacarpal of his left hand against the Pistons.
 He returned at the end of February after missing nine games.
-On March 5, Powell scored a career-high 37 points in a 121–113 win over the Golden State Warriors.
+On March 5, Powell scored a then career-high 37 points in a 121–113 win over the Golden State Warriors.
 After averaging a conference-leading 31.3 points on 56 percent shooting and helping the Raptors win three road games that week, he was named the NBA's Eastern Conference player of the week for the first time in his career.
 Toronto advanced in the playoffs to the conference semifinals against the Boston Celtics, which Powell helped tie the series at 3 after scoring 15 of his 23 points in the two overtime periods in a 125–122 win in Game 6.

 The following season in 2020–21, Powell moved into the starting lineup in mid-January 2021.
 On March 17, he scored a career-high 43 points in a close loss at Detroit.